Bruce Highway: Route of former Bruce Highway through Townsville

 The former Bruce Highway diverts from the A1 at the Annandale, Douglas, Mount Stuart tripoint (1331 km from start – see Major intersections – A1) and rejoins at the Deeragun / Mount Low boundary (1350 km from start) It runs north as University Road, crossing the Ross River via the Charles N Barton Bridge and continuing north as Nathan Street.
 It crosses Ross River Road (State Route 72) and Dalrymple Road, continuing north as Duckworth Street.
 It then turns west into Woolcock Street, crossing Louisa Creek and the Bohle River before turning north-west to rejoin the A1 after crossing Saunders Creek and Stony Creek.
 Total distance is 17 km, compared to almost 19 km on the A1.

 River crossings

-The accompanying diagram shows the crossings of all named rivers by the Bruce Highway.
+This diagram shows the crossings of all named rivers by the Bruce Highway.